 The game does not feature any multiplayer of any kind.
 It is strictly a Singleplayer campaign-like game.
 The original also did not feature keyboard inputs aside from entering text.
-All the rest of the controls were implemented to be done via the mouse.
+All the rest of the controls were implemented to be done via the mouse, incl. right clicks (gives you important options on the battlescape).